 Specifically, participant support costs may include costs of transportation or travel allowance, per diem, manuals and supplies (only those directly attributable to individual participants), tuition and stipends, publication and other related costs for participants or trainees.
-If NCSU hosts a conference or workshop, participant support costs are subject to the NCSU Conference & Workshop guidelines.
-However, if the event is hosted by another entity, these guidelines will not apply.
-The number of participants to be supported must be entered in the parentheses on the proposal budget.
+The number of participants to be supported must be entered in the proposal budget.
 These costs also must be justified in the budget justification section of the proposal.
 Some programs, such as Research Experiences for Undergraduates, have special instructions for treatment of participant support.

 Participant support costs should not be confused with general travel costs which may be incurred by principal investigators and others as those costs relate to individual research and other projects.